Slow Scan TV (SSTV) – Analog and Digital

 Although there are various SSTV modes that have received widespread acceptance, each with some variations in the rater size as well as other characteristics, a typical SSTV raster frame size is 320×240 pixels with a 4:3 aspect ratio.
 This means that the horizontal size is equivalent to 320 pixels while the vertical size is 240 pixels.
 Unlike the regular broadcast TV that resorts to interlaced vertical scanning, the SSTV format uses progressive scanning.

-The duration of a picture frame transmission depends on the channel bandwidth which in turn determines the line-speed.
-The line-speed measured in lines per minute (LPM) depends on the selected SSTV mode.
-For instance, two modes with an identical resolution of 320×256, the Martin-M1 and Scottie-DX modes have different line-speeds of resulting in different frame transmission durations.
-Martin-M1 with line-speed of 134.4 LPM takes 114 seconds to complete a frame, whereas, Scottie-DX which is more resistant to HF band noise is slower with a line-speed of 57.1 LPM takes 269 seconds to transmit a similar frame.
+The duration of a picture frame transmission depends on the channel bandwidth which in turn determines the line speed.
+The line speed measured in lines per minute (LPM) depends on the selected SSTV mode.
+For instance, two modes with an identical resolution of 320×256, the Martin-M1 and Scottie-DX modes have different line speeds of resulting in different frame transmission durations.
+Martin-M1 with a line speed of 134.4 LPM takes 114 seconds to complete a frame, whereas, Scottie-DX which is more resistant to HF band noise is slower with a line speed of 57.1 LPM takes 269 seconds to transmit a similar frame.